-The Data Management Body of Knowledge defines data governance as "the exercise of authority, control and shared decision-making (planning, monitoring and enforcement) over the management of data assets" (DMBoK, 2017).
-In other words, data governance is a about implementing a set of policies, processes, structures, roles and responsibilities to ensure that an agency's data is managed effectively, and that it can meet both its current and future business requirements.
+The Data Management Body of Knowledge defines data governance as "the exercise of authority, control and shared decision-making (planning, monitoring and enforcement) over the management of data assets" (DMBOK, 2017).
+Put simply, data governance is about implementing a set of policies, processes, structures, roles and responsibilities to ensure that an agency's data is managed effectively, and that it can meet both its current and future business requirements.